 "This parish derives its name from its situation on the river Dore, and from an abbey of White or Cistercian monks, founded here in the reign of Stephen, by Robert, son of Harold, Lord of Ewyas, and dedicated to the Virgin Mary and St. Edmund."

 Dore is also a village in South Yorkshire which is listed in the Anglo-Saxon Chronicle c.
 829 when King Egbert of Wessex led his army to the village to receive the submission of King Eanred of Northumbria.
 Some claim that Egbert became the first king of England at Dore.
 Today the "Dore Stone," located on the village green commemorates King Egbert's victory.

 Early History of the Dorrey family

-Another 193 words (14 lines of text) are included under the topic Early Dorrey History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Dorrey research.
+Another 63 words (4 lines of text) are included under the topic Early Dorrey History in all our PDF Extended History products and printed products wherever possible.